-SC Pulls Up DDA; Stays Amendments To Delhi Master Plan 2021
+SC Partially Lifts Stay Order; Amendments To Delhi Master Plan 2021 To Be Closely Monitored

-Last month, the civic bodies of national capital Delhi expedited a sealing drive and shut operations in over 100 shops.
+Early this year, the civic bodies of national capital Delhi expedited a sealing drive and shut operations in over 450 shops.
 This took place after a monitoring committee appointed by the Supreme Court (SC) found these commercial centres to have violated clauses related to usage of space and other offences such as non-payment of conversion charges, encroachments and unauthorised construction.
 Shops across posh markets, including Vasant Kunj, Defence Colony and Meher Chand Market area had been sealed for violating these norms.

 After much discussion, the Delhi Development Authority (DDA) had approved the amendments in the Delhi Master Plan 2021 and the Confederation of All India Traders (CAIT) had welcomed the approval, terming it as a positive step.
 However, the entire case took a twist as the SC pulled up DDA for not filing an affidavit analysing the environmental impacts and safety issues of the proposed changes.
 SC said, "this dadagiri has to stop...you can't tell Supreme Court that you will do what you want to do."
 The bench comprised of Justices Madan Lokur and Deepak Gupta.

-The debates and discussions around the Delhi Development Authority’s (DDA) sealing drive is not over yet.
-Lately, the Centre decided to step in and recommend amendments to the Delhi Master Plan 2021 taking into consideration the location of pubs, clubs and restaurants that would be henceforth shifted out of residential areas said Union Urban Development Minister Hardeep Singh Puri.
+The Centre decided to step in and recommend amendments to the Delhi Master Plan 2021 taking into consideration the location of pubs, clubs and restaurants that would be henceforth shifted out of residential areas said Union Urban Development Minister Hardeep Singh Puri.

 The many meetings

 The DDA, in a meeting with Delhi’s Lt Governor Anil Baijal on February 2, agreed for a uniform floor area ratio (FAR) in shop-cum-residential plots, complexes operating in commercial streets, residential areas, commercial and local shopping centres.
 This was one of the demands of traders across Delhi who had been affected in the ongoing sealing drive.
 The FAR earlier for 100 sqmt was variable, ranging from 180 to 225.
-It is now proposed to be uniform 350 for 100 sqmt.
+Later, it was proposed to be uniform 350 for 100 sqmt.

-Additionally, taking into consideration the urgency of such situations, the number of days for which the notification has to be put in public domain has been reduced from 45 days to three days.
+Additionally, taking into consideration the urgency of such situations, the number of days for which the notification has to be put in public domain was reduced from 45 days to three days.

 The DDA also proposed norms for redevelopment of godowns clusters existing in "non-conforming areas, to be inserted as new paragraph 6.4 in Chapter 6 - Wholesale Trade as a modification to the Master Plan 2021.

-While these conditions had been approved by the DDA, a public notification regarding the same had to be issued asking for suggestion from Delhiites.
-As many as 741 objections/suggestions were received and approximately 210 representatives also made oral submissions before the Board of Enquiry and Hearing.
+While these conditions had been approved by the DDA, a public notification regarding the same had to be issued asking for suggestions from Delhiites.
+As many as 741 objections/suggestions were received and approximately 210 representatives also made oral submissions before the Board of Enquiry and Hearing back then.